Getting your energy mix right is a serious business, and customers are increasingly turning to a range of options that lower their carbon emissions.

 Whether your business is an accredited power station under the Large-scale Renewable Energy Target (LRET), or a liable entity required to buy and surrender LGCs on an annual basis or looking to voluntarily reduce carbon emissions, Shell Energy can cut through the complexity for you.

-For more information reach out to your Shell Energy Account Manager or our Structured Products Team at [email protected].
+For more information on the energy solutions we can help your business with, reach out to your Shell Energy Account Manager or our Structured Products Team at [email protected].

 Complete this form and one of our Shell Energy experts will be in touch.